HyperBDR/docs/src/userguide/presales/dr-network-planning-recommendations.md

 ## Failover Network Planning — Dedicated Line Solution

-During the failover process, as it is necessary for the cloud to take over the host and directly access the production-side IP address, currently, only a dedicated line solution is supported for the failover.
+During the failover process, due to the necessity for cloud takeover of the host with direct access to the production-side IP address, the current support is limited to dedicated line solutions.

 ### Block Storage